vadim-sartakov/messenger/README.md

-# Messenger Demo Application
+# Messenger Application

-Messenger application
+Simple text messenger application built with React and Node.js

 ### Features
 - Authentication (No password required, username is enough)